 For several years now I have been completely besotted with the idea of working from home.
-It evokes images of tapping away imperiously on the 15″ Macbook Pro that I don’t own, swigging the chai lattes that I don’t like and barking things like “What’s the endgame?” and “I’ll SEO the shit out of it” into an iPhone 6.
+It evokes images of tapping away imperiously on the 15″ Macbook Pro that I don’t own, swigging the chai lattes that I don’t like and barking things like “What’s the endgame?” and “yes, I know what SEO means” into an iPhone 6.
 I don’t actually have a clue what either of those vague statements mean, besides something to do with Samuel Beckett or a fake skill on my CV.
 They just sound sort of work-from-homey.

 I’ve given it a whirl on the odd day here and there with previous jobs; and ended up either A) forwarding calls to my mobile and going for boozy lunches with my Mum, B) watching Game of Thrones all day in between sporadic 100m sprints to the laptop to hit refresh on webmail, or C) not even pretending and just spending 24 hours glued to the rug in a hungover sludge of fear, misery and regret.

 As of recently however, I am officially a Freelance Writer, albeit one without a 15″ Macbook Pro, any tolerance whatsoever for chai lattes or an iPhone 6.
 This Freelance Writer business looked so much easier from the other side of the fence.
 It turns out that I’m awesome at procrastination and really shit at working for myself.
 Instead of trying to get some work done, I wrote a list of obstacles I have slammed into over the past four weeks: